postcss/postcss/docs/api.md

 * `initializer  (function)`: will receive plugin options and should return functions to modify nodes in input CSS.

-Also wrap will save plugin name and plugin PostCSS version:
+The newly-wrapped function will provide both the name and PostCSS version of the plugin:

 ```js
 var processor = postcss([replace]);